 • The federal unsubsidized Stafford loan is designed to supplement other sources of financial aid for graduate students who qualify for additional assistance.
 Loans are made by a lender who participates in the federal student loan program.
-Interest accrues durring the in-school period.
+Interest accrues during the in-school period.
 Repayment begins six months after graduation, leaving school, or dropping below half-time enrollment.
-Federal unsubsidized loans have an interest rate that is based on a 91-day T-bill rate, plus a variable percentage rate, not to exeed 8.25% at the time of repayment.
+Federal unsubsidized loans have an interest rate that is based on a 91-day T-bill rate, plus a variable percentage rate, not to exceed 8.25% at the time of repayment.

 - Eligibility is dependent upon the amount of other financial aid a student receives.
-Federal unsubsidized loans are not need-based; however, when added to the student's financial aid, the total may not exceed the student's estimated cost of attendance. - First-time borrowers and transfer students must complete an Entrance Interview before any funds can be disbursed.
-Upon withdrawal from school or graduation, all recipients must complete an exit interview. - Under the federal unsubsidized loan program, a graduate student may be eligible to borrow up to \$10,000 per academic year (two semesters).
+Federal unsubsidized loans are not need-based; however, when added to the student's financial aid, the total may not exceed the student's estimated cost of attendance. - First-time borrowers, transfer students, and students new to the graduate program must complete an Entrance Interview before any funds can be disbursed.
+Upon withdrawal from school or graduation, all recipients must complete an exit interview.

-• Students enrolled in graduate programs are eligible to borrow up to \$8,500 per academic year (two semesters).
+• Students enrolled in graduate programs are eligible to borrow up to \$10,000 per academic year (two semesters).